eclipse-threadx/rtos-docs/rtos-docs/filex/chapter3.md

 A FileX file may be opened multiple times simultaneously for read access.
 However, a file can only be opened once for writing.
 The information used to support the file access is contained in the ***FX_FILE*** file control block.

 > **Note:** *Note that the media driver can dynamically set write protection.
 If this happens all write requests are rejected as well as attempts to open a file for writing.*

-### File Layout in exFAT

-The design of exFAT does not require FAT chain to be maintained for a file if data is stored in contagious clusters.
-The *NoFATChain* bit in the Stream Extension Directory Entry indicates whether or not the FAT chain should be used when reading data from the file.
-If the *NoFATChain* is set, FileX reads sequentially from the cluster indicated in the *First Cluster* field in the Stream Extension Directory Entry.

-On the other hand, if the *NoFATChain* is clear, FileX will follow the FAT chain in order to traverse the entire file, similar to the FAT chain in FAT12/16/32.

-Figure 3 shows two sample files, one does not require FAT chain, and the other one requires a FAT chain.

 ## System Information